 A configuration window is displayed on the first startup of the application.
-It can be used to make some default configuration changes like selecting the default picture format, external image editor, design and the default profile.
-And the profiles are one of the features that not many other screenshot taking applications offer.
+It can be used to make some default configuration changes like selecting the default picture format, external image editor, design of the interface and the default profile.
+Profiles is one of the features that not many other screenshot taking applications offer.

 Most applications use profiles to provide access to capture different areas on the screen.
 Not so JShot which uses profiles to distinguish between different upload options.
 Available for selection are ftp, ImageShack and Skype integration with Skype only available for Windows users.

-JShot offers to take screenshots from a region, fullscreen, computer desktop, widgets, taskbar and clipboard (only working if an image is in the clipboard).
+JShot offers to take screenshots of regions, the full screen, computer desktop, widgets, taskbar and clipboard (only works if an image is in the clipboard).
 The program adds a tray menu icon by default to the operating system that can be used to quickly access all of the features of the program.
 Another option to run the program are hotkeys which unfortunately did not work on our Windows 7 Pro test system.

 The screenshot editor supports basic image editing features like adding text and other elements to the image, rotating, flipping or cropping the image or applying basic filters to it.
-It is here possible to send the image to an external image editor command; useful if the provided tools are too basic.
+You may send images to another image editor using the external image editor command; useful if the provided tools are too basic.

 JShot is an interesting screenshot capture tool.
 The missing hotkeys make it less usable for computer users who regularly have to take screenshots and we hope that the developers will fix that feature so that it can be used in future releases.

 The Skype, ftp and Imageshack implementation on the other hand is a very strong feature that not many (for Skype it seems to be unique) other screenshot taking applications offer.